rigon/dockershell/README.md

-# dockerconsole
+# dockershell

-A console for docker
+A shell for docker

 ## How to use

-Add the file `dockerconsole` to your path.
+Add the file `dockershell` to your path.
 Check if it has running permissions:

-    chmod +x dockerconsole
+    chmod +x dockershell

 Then, run it:

-    $  dockerconsole
+    $  dockershell
     Type help for available commands and quit to exit the console

     docker>

-You can navigate through dockerconsole history with arrows keys.
-It is stored by default in `~/.dockerconsole_history`
+You can navigate through dockershell history with arrows keys.
+It is stored by default in `~/.dockershell_history`